Syntax3rror404/LIFVR-Docs/character.md

 - IA_GrabRight, IA_GrabLeft as well as IA_IndexCurl_Right and IA_IndexCurl_Left call the grab methods in the character.
 In the default setup grabbing is possible with the grab button as well as with the grip button of the vr controller.
 This enables to have a distiction between loose grabbing (only grabbing with index finger (triggered by IA_IndexCurl_Right/Left)) and normal grabbing (triggered by IA_GrabRight/Left).
 More information about grabbing: [VR Physics Hands](/hands.md).

-The actions are bind in the VR Controller Character to the methods:
+The actions are bind in the VR Controller Character to the methods.
+The following shows a list of the actions their trigger types and the methods they are calling:

 | Input Action              | Trigger Event  | Component/Character         | Method                               |
 |---------------------------|----------------|-----------------------------|--------------------------------------|